 Mobility is key.
 Cloud software allows you to work from anywhere without the need for VPN’s or remote desktop sessions.
 Especially if you have multiple physical locations, cloud software is a brilliant solution as it lets you manage your workload more efficiently with access to the same legal templates, documents, and other digital firm resources in real-time – no matter if you are working from home, in a client’s residence, or any other location: it’s all the same.
 And if you forgot to bring the right document to court, you can access the entire file on your phone or tablet.

-According to TECHREPORT, 68% of the law offices who use cloud computing services named easy browser access from anywhere and 24/7 availability as a key benefit.
+According to TECHREPORT, 68% of the law offices use cloud computing services named easy browser access from anywhere and 24/7 availability as a key benefit.

 Make use of data analytics

-Another reason to join the cloud-based movement is to become more focused on data analytics, which facilitates visibility into important business intelligence data such as metrics on success rates for clients, or in which areas the firm needs to become more efficiently.
+Another reason to join the cloud-based movement is to become more focused on data analytics, which facilitates visibility into important business intelligence data such as metrics on success rates for clients, or in which areas the firm needs to become more efficient.

-For a law firm that creates an abundance of documents, a cloud-based document management system that centrally manages legal templates and helps keeping track of how files are being used allows to quickly retrieve the information needed to identify where work processes can be automated.
+For a law firm that creates an abundance of documents, a cloud-based document management system that centrally manages legal templates and helps keep track of how files are being used allows to quickly retrieve the information needed to identify where work processes can be automated.